A pentatonic secret from Scott Henderson!

 Following on from my last Scott Henderson blog, Scott Henderson Melodic Phrasing, let’s take a look at some scale tricks that Scott use.

-Since learning guitar is such a big task, many guitar players get side tracked before they actually learned the basics and the tip I’m about to discuss today is one of those tricks that could lead to that.
+Since learning guitar is such a big task, many guitar players get sidetracked before they actually learned the basics.
+The trick I’m about to discuss today is one of those tricks that could lead to that.

 Scott Henderson Pentatonic secrets

 As Scott explains, you can play it at fret 7 over a Bm7 groove, but you can also play from fret 9 and fret 2.

 So let’s look at why this works and possibly more importantly when it won’t work.

 Starting on the note B, fret 7, the Em shaped Minor Pentatonic has the notes B D E F# A. In numbers that is 1 m3 4 5 b7, standard stuff.